What keeps us in the comfort zone

 - Stop procrastinating, and act.
 Procrastination promotes fear.
 When you’re afraid, thinking is your enemy.
 Back yourself, just do what you think is best, and do it quickly.

 - If you’re in a situation where you’re not sure what to do, and you’re afraid of stuffing things up, just act like you know what to do.
-You’ve heard the phrase “fake it ’til you make it”.
 To think confidently, act confidently.
+Just do it!

 - Do one thing every day that scares you.
 Like being vulnerable, and having that awkward conversation you’ve been avoiding for three months.
-Or engaging with that person in the lift that you’ve always wanted to talk to, but never have, because you’re afraid she’ll think you’re a weirdo trying to crack onto her.
+Or engaging with that person in the lift that you’ve always wanted to talk to, but never have, because you’re afraid they’ll think you’re a weirdo.

 Oh, and one last thought.
 Stop saying “sorry”.
-People who are afraid always say “sorry” as a way of trying to smooth things over, because they’re always afraid they’ve done the wrong thing, or stuffed something up, or offended somebody.
+People who are afraid always say “sorry” as a way of trying to smooth things over.
+They’re always afraid they’ve done the wrong thing, or stuffed something up, or offended somebody.
 Saying “sorry” all the time very quickly makes you ‘the sorry person’.
 You know, that guy with his head in his hand who walks around all day with a perpetual mental crouch in constant fear of pissing anybody off.

 No, that’s not you.